acoppes/acoppes/site/_drafts/test-draft.markdown

 * Separate data in different Components to achieve clarity, reusability, separation of concerns.
 * Separate logic in different systems, ir order to reduce coupling, improve parallelism and make the code more modular and also to control logic order.

+Notes

+[^1]: I first tried used Unity ECS but it wasn't ready at that time.

+[^2]: We created our own [scripting system](https://blog.gemserk.com/2011/11/13/scripting-with-artemis/) since it felt like obviously necessary to have logic that runs outside systems.